DIY Outdoor Curtains From Drop Cloths

 DIY patio curtainsPin

-Step 3: Paint your stripes
+Step 3: Paint stripes on your drop cloth outdoor curtains

 Now for the fun part!
 The spray paint!
 I taped off where I wanted my stripes to go, making sure to tape both sides of the drop cloth before I started to paint.